pivotal/docs-tap/workloads/spec-reference.md

 container image out of source code or pre-built Java artifact.
 This makes the container image available to further resources in the supply chain through a content addressable image reference that's carried to the final deployment objects unchanged.
-For more information, see [About Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md).
+For more information, see [Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md).

 Parameters: